Technology

 • Concentrated brine discharged

-• Wet Absorbent transferred to Regeneration loop for recycling
+• Wet absorbent is transferred to the Regeneration loop for recycling

 Regeneration

-• Dry Regenerant added to top of Regeneration Tower
+• Dry Regenerant is added to the top of the Regeneration Tower

-• Wet Absorbent added to the bottom of Regeneration Tower
+• Wet absorbent is added to the bottom of the Regeneration Tower

-• Wet Regenerant transferred to membrane system for recycling
+• Wet regenerant is transferred to the Membrane System for recycling

-• Wet regenerant is passed through NF and RO membrane combination
+• Wet regenerant is passed through an NF and RO membrane combination

 • Clean water comes out of the plant